mani2189/ZooPlusAutomationFramework/ReadMefile.txt

 How to Run the Program:
 1. Go to gitHub repo and Download the Project as Zip into local system
-2. Go to Eclipse Click->File->Import as MavenProject  (Eclipse Latest version recommended)
+2. Go to Eclipse or InteliJ --> Click->File->Import as MavenProject  (Eclipse or Intelij Latest version recommended)
 3. Right Click Project GoTo->Maven->UpdateProject to make sure all the Depedencies are downloaded from pom.xml file
+4. Kindly Ensure that, the browser version should be mentioned in the code which downloads the driver through the code should support your chrome version      ForEg: WebDriverManager.chromedriver().browserVersion("101.0.4951.54").setup() --  (ZooplusSeleniumTask/src/test/java/UtilityPackage/WebDriverManagerSingleton.java)
-4. Go to Runner.java File (/ZooplusSeleniumTask/src/test/java/Runner)
+5. Go to Runner.java File (/ZooplusSeleniumTask/src/test/java/Runner)
-5. RightClick-> run as JUnit-Test
+6. If Eclipse , RightClick-> run as JUnit-Test or if Intelij RightClick-> Run RunnerTest.java
-6. Once the program run completed successfully, Go to Console and See the Validation results printed in the console
+7. Once the program run completed successfully, Go to Console and See the Validation results printed in the console

 Please note : I have used Assersion from TestNG .
-Kindly make sure TestNG Jar is there and import org.testng.Assert;
+Kindly make sure TestNG Jar (Latest 7.2) is downloaded.
+In case of  Intelij, It will automatically download the Jar once you import the project.

 Software and Plugins Versions used:

 1. Eclipse Version: 2020-06 (4.16.0)
 2. Selenium version :3.141.0
+3. Chromebrowser version :101.0.4951.54
-2. Junit4
+4. Junit4
-3. CucumberVersion 6.6.0 (io.cucumber)
+5. CucumberVersion 6.6.0 (io.cucumber)
-4. webdrivermanager 5.0.3
+6. webdrivermanager 5.0.3
-5. Java 1.8
+7. Java 1.8
-6. CucumberEclipsePlugin : 1.0.0.2
+8. CucumberEclipsePlugin : 1.0.0.2
+9. TestNg Jar : 7.2